 Roxy loved laying by me, curling up right next to me on the couch most days.
 It was especially great when Jack curled up on the other side.
 You can’t buy happiness like that.
 As years went on, she stood with her front paws on the couch, unable to jump, with just a short little bark to say “daddy pick me up.”

-I’m a fighter and I NEVER give up.
-I wanted her with me always and asked if there were meds to ease her pain or make it better.
+I’m a fighter and NEVER give up.
+I wanted Roxy with me always and asked if there were meds to ease her pain or make it better.
+Anything to lower the size of the inflamed organ.
 I was trying to buy time to research and make things right.
-Bargaining for her life, even though I knew the vet couldn’t do anything, was silly, but made sense at the time.
+Bargaining for her life made sense at the time.
 My wife said it’s time to let her go.
 I told her there is no way that’s going to happen.
 Roxy couldn’t move or stand.
-At that moment I felt it was time but I couldn’t say it.
+At that moment I knew.

-The vet returned to take her to a back room to prep her, which is putting a cathedar in her leg.
+The vet returned to take her to a back room for prepping, which is putting a cathedar in her leg.
 He said it was really difficult to get that going since her veins were very narrow.
 That comforted me a bit; another sign it was time.
 I would rather her pass away with me holding her than to get news that she did it alone while I was at work, or, alone on the operating table.

-When I was ready, the vet injected her with a mild anesthetic to put her to sleep, as if she was going to have surgery.
+When I was ready, the vet injected her with a mild anesthetic to calm her, as if she was going to have surgery.
 They don’t do it all in one shot.
 Once she was relaxed and in a sleep state, he asked me if I was ready and I said “no. I will never be ready.”
 A few minutes later I said ok and he injected the dose of anesthetic to stop her heart.
 A few seconds later he said quietly, “she’s gone.”

 Typing this makes me tear up and it’s been 9 months already.
 She was gone and out of pain, but her body was still warm.
 A part of me, for an instant, felt ok, knowing she was out of pain until I would never see her again for as long as I walk this earth.
-Maybe I sound a little dramatic but this pain hurts.
+Maybe I sound a little dramatic but this pain hurts and it hurts BAD.
 As my vet said later on, “I’ve seen some of most muscle-headed tough guys cry like a baby over the death of their dog.”
 A dog’s love is amazing.

 I stayed with her as she laid on the table, for about 90 minutes, petting her and talking to her, crying as I did.
 The hardest part was making the unreal decision to do it.
 My wife was home with the kids since she didn’t want them seeing the act.
 They were there before the act, saying their goodbyes.
 I wore my sunglasses so they wouldn’t see me cry, which was useless, as I was pretty bad.
 I didn’t care who saw me.
 My kids, 4 and 8, were very good about it.
 My 4 year old gave out kleenex and my 8 year old cried much less than me.